Performance Breakdown

 Without the soft roller attachment, I thought that the H6 would struggle on hard floors, so the high scores are surprising.

-The beauty of this vacuum is even at the lowest setting; it did exceptionally well, except for the Quaker oats test, where I needed to use the highest setting to pick everything up.
+The beauty of this vacuum is that even at the lowest setting, it did exceptionally well, except for the Quaker Oats test, where I needed to use the highest setting to pick everything up.

-Despite Quaker oats’ struggles in the low and middle power setting, it still picked up almost everything when I switched to the max setting.
+Despite Quaker Oats’ struggles in the low and middle power settings, it still picked up almost everything when I switched to the max setting.

-The other stuff, like coffee, quinoa, and pet litter, will not be an issue.
+The other items, such as coffee, quinoa, and pet litter, will not be an issue.

 Sand on Hard Floor Test

-One of the most challenging stuff to clean on hard surfaces is sand.
-To see how good the H6 is, I scattered 50 grams of it on a test area.
+One of the most challenging things to clean on hard surfaces is sand.
+To assess the quality of the H6, I spread 50 grams of it on a test area.

-In two tests, the Roborock H6 picked up an average of 99.8%.
-I used the low and middle setting in the two tests.
+In two tests, the Roborock H6 achieved an average pickup rate of 99.8%.
+I used the low and middle settings in the two tests.

 One quirk is that there will be bits of sand left on the initial forward pass, but it eventually picks it up on the backward pass.

-Remember that the standard brush roll of the H6 is best utilized on carpets, but the better than expected results on hard surfaces is a pleasant surprise for me.
+Remember that the standard brush roll of the H6 is best utilized on carpets, but the better-than-expected results on hard surfaces are a pleasant surprise for me.

 If I could nitpick on anything, it would be the strong vibration from the brush roll.
 It can get annoying over time, but that’s my observation.